This particular blog emphasizes on the complete information regarding MS Access PivotTable.

 - After complete installation.
 Just make a tap to the Close and then reopen your Access database application to make sure that the Access database controls were working as expected.

-Hopefully now you must have learnt very well, how to create PivotTable in Access.
+Hopefully, now you must have learned very well, how to create PivotTable in Access.
 And, also how to resolve MS Access PivotTable Controls Not Working Issue.
-So, just try them and don’t forget to share your experiences after trying.
+So, just try them, and don’t forget to share your experiences after trying.